2021 Morocco–Spain border incident: De-escalation

 19 May was the turning point in the border incident, after the Government of Morocco gave express orders to control the transit of immigrants from its side of the border.
-For the early hours of the day, after the effect of the Moroccan police reinforcement at the border and the pushbacks by the Spanish security forces, the flow of arrivals had been significantly reduced; and, although these still occurred, they took place in small groups and spaced out over time.
+From the early hours of the day, after the Moroccan police reinforcement arrived at the border and the pushbacks by the Spanish security forces, the flow of arrivals had been significantly reduced, and, although these still occurred, they took place in small groups and spaced out over time.
 The Red Cross confirmed that the number of people served was lower than in the early morning hours of the previous days.
 Meanwhile, in the Moroccan cities near the border, there were clashes with the Moroccan security forces, led by groups trying to reach Spain.

 On the night of 20 May, the government delegate in Melilla announced that the Armed Forces would be deployed on the border of the autonomous city with the aim of reinforcing border surveillance and security.
 The Spanish Government designed a distribution plan for the different autonomous communities for minors who were trapped in Ceuta.
-As of 23 May there were at least 438 unaccompanied foreign minors being cared for by social services in the city.
+As of 23 May, there were at least 438 unaccompanied foreign minors being cared for by social services in the city.

 Reactions

-Various sources within Spain criticized Moroccan irredentism on Ceuta and Melilla; The Istiqlal Party of the Maghreb country, with Moroccan ultranationalist line, expressed in May 2021 that the Spanish action of welcoming Ghali "seriously tarnishes" its bilateral relations.
-The Polisario Front questioned Istiqlal, reminding the Spanish government that the aforementioned party, in its relations, defends that "the territorial integrity of the Kingdom of Morocco will be incomplete without recovering all the occupied Moroccan lands, including Ceuta and Melilla".
+Spain

-The president of the government, Pedro Sánchez, and the Minister of Interior, Fernando Grande-Marlaska, flew to the area.
+Prime Minister Pedro Sánchez and Minister of Interior Fernando Grande-Marlaska visited Ceuta in response to the crisis.
 The Minister of Social Rights, Ione Belarra, warned that the devolutions "must be done with judicial surveillance."
 Unidas Podemos, as a government partner, asked that the actions of the army be detailed, especially in relation to the care of minors.
 The president of the Autonomous City of Ceuta, Juan Jesús Vivas, referred to the situation as "an invasion", and stated that the atmosphere in the city resembled "a state of exception".

-From the opposition, the Popular Party blamed the Spanish Government for the crisis and demanded the "immediate devolution" of those who arrived.
+The opposition Popular Party blamed the government for the crisis and demanded the "immediate devolution" of those who arrived.
 The leader of the Vox political party, Santiago Abascal, characterized the incident as a "Moroccan invasion" by "soldiers obeying their government," and called for action through the use of military force.

+Various Spanish sources criticized Moroccan irredentism on Ceuta and Melilla.